All methods and materials used in plumbing must adhere to a set of standards known as the plumbing codes, a subset of construction codes.

 Standards for plumbing codes apply mainly to:

-Inspectors general check the entire waste system as well as the supply system during different stages of the installation process to ensure compliance with local or state plumbing codes.
+During plumbing renovations, inspectors thoroughly check the entire waste system as well as the supply system at different stages of the installation process to ensure compliance with local or state plumbing codes.
+Ensuring that these codes are followed during renovation projects can help prevent potential issues, including improper venting or incorrect pipe sizing.

 Adhering to Plumbing Codes